-I have lived in six Connecticut towns: Storrs/Mansfield, Manchester, East Hampton, Cheshire, New Britain, and West Hartford.
+I have lived in seven Connecticut towns: Storrs/Mansfield, Manchester, East Hampton, Glastonbury, Cheshire, New Britain, and West Hartford.
 While in Manchester, I lived in two different places; a house and in the Mills.

 And that’s sort of lame.
 But, I’d guess, it’s also the norm.
 Who goes to their town museums?
 Explores the under-explored trails?
 I’m not writing this stuff to be some sort of hero or champion of “GET OUT THERE YOU COUCH SLOTHS!”